DEATH FROM THE “FROG’S MARCH.” EAST END.

 This sense is milder than the original, as the frog’s march was a police metaphor denoting a method of moving a resistant person such as a prisoner, in which he or she is lifted by the arms and legs and carried in a prone position with the face pointing towards the ground.

-The earliest use of the phrase that I could find is from The Kilkenny Journal (Ireland) of Wednesday 11th September 1867:
+The earliest use of the phrase that I have found is from The Kilkenny Journal (Ireland) of Wednesday 11th September 1867:

 (Before the Right Worshipful John Buggy, Mayor.)